United-Codes/cloudofficeprint-python/examples/multiple_request_merge_example/multiple_request_merge_example.md

 # About
-There is a limit on how much data can be sent to a cloud Office Print server at once.
+There is a limit on how much data can be sent to a Cloud Office Print server at once.
 Let's say you have a template for product specifications and you want to generate one merged PDF file for 50.000 different products.
 It is possible that you cannot send all the data for all the products at once to the Cloud Office Print server.
 In this example we will show you how you can split one big merge request into multiple smaller merge requests.

 # Template
 A simple template will be used since the goal of this example is to show how you can split one big merge request into a few smaller ones.
 The template will contain one simple tag {test}.
 Tags are used in a template as placeholders to let the Cloud Office Print server know what needs to be replaced by data.
 In this case, the simple tag {test} will be replaced by whatever value is given to the Cloud Office Print server for the tag with key 'test'.
 In this example we use a template with filetype docx, but this can be any of the allowed template types (see [here](https://www.cloudofficeprint.com/docs/#tag-overview)).